What Got Students Admitted to UT Austin This Year

 Our directory helps you discover summer options that can help give your student an edge at UT

-Our team is excited to share SummerMatch.me and our list of more than 1300 opportunities, where you can find activities to help your student become more involved in activities that connect with their aptitudes and interests.
+Our team is excited to share our directory of more than 2,000 opportunities, where you can find activities to help your student become more involved in activities that connect with their aptitudes and interests.
 These resources include listings for courses, programs, research options, and service opportunities available this spring and summer, with options for in-person, online, and hybrid activities.

 We will be updating this page frequently over the next several months, adding free programs, fee-based programs, and all types of program delivery options.
 If you have opportunities you think we should consider adding, please email us at